andreygubarev/molecule-qemu/README.md

     image_format: qcow2 # optional, default is qcow2

     network_mode: vmnet-shared # optional, default is user
+    network_extra_args: "" # optional, only used when network_mode: user
     network_ssh_port: 2222 # optional, default is 22
     network_ssh_user: root # optional, default is root

     vm_cpus: 1 # optional, default is 1
     vm_memory: 512 # optional, default is 512
     vm_disk: 8G # optional, default is 8G
+    vm_extra_args: "" # optional, additional arguments to be passed to QEMU, default is empty
 ```

 ### Dependencies